≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 atelosteogenesis type III 4

-They are characterised by an abnormal opening in the atrial septum allowing communication between the right and left atria.
-Du...
+They are characterized by an abnormal opening in the atrial septum allowing communication between the right and left atria...

 Atypical callosal dysgenesis is a term used to denote an unusual pattern of dysgenesis of the corpus callosum.